 “You must provide the NMC with a report from your GP”.

 Express times and dates clearly: Times and periods of the order must be specified, for example ‘weekly’, ‘on the first day of each month’, or ‘once every three months’ instead of ‘regularly’, and ‘within x days’ instead of ‘promptly’.

-Know when the order takes effect: It is important that panels, and nurses and midwives, understand when conditions take effect, and that this is clearly reflected in the order.
+Know when the order takes effect: It is important that panels, and nurses, midwives and nursing associates, understand when conditions take effect, and that this is clearly reflected in the order.

 Conditions of practice imposed as a sanctionBack to top

-After a nurse or midwife’s fitness to practise has been found to be impaired, conditions of practise order imposed as a sanction, take effect when the period for appealing against the order expires, which is 28 days after we send the nurse or midwife the decision in a letter.
+After a nurse, midwife or nursing associate’s fitness to practise has been found to be impaired, conditions of practise order imposed as a sanction, take effect when the period for appealing against the order expires, which is 28 days after we send the nurse, midwife or nursing associate the decision in a letter.

-If the nurse or midwife appeals, then the conditions don’t take effect until the appeal is withdrawn or otherwise finally disposed of by the court.
+If the nurse, midwife or nursing associate appeals, then the conditions don’t take effect until the appeal is withdrawn or otherwise finally disposed of by the court.

 Conditions of practice imposed as a standard review before the expiry of an order2 take effect from the expiry of the original order.

 In the instance of an early review, if the panel decides to extend an existing conditions of the practice order, this also takes effect when the original order would have expired.
 If an early review panel replaces a different original order (for example suspension) with a conditions of practice order, or varies an existing conditions of practice order, this takes effect immediately.